AlexisParder/42_Cursus/so_long/readme.md

 - The map must be enclosed/surrounded by walls.
 - There must be at least one possible path between the player, all the collectibles, and the exit door.

+# Bonus
+- [] Make the player lose when they touch an enemy patrol.
+- [] Add some sprite animation.
+- [x] Display the movement count directly on screen instead of writing it in the shell.

 ## Resources
 - MiniLibx
 - ![libft](https://github.com/AlexisParder/42_Cursus/tree/main/libft)